sciunto/Vitalus/README.md

 # Description
 Wrapper for rsync, still under heavy dev.
+Use and update with caution

 # Author
 F. Boulogne <fboulogne at april dot org>